froq/froq-beta-archive/README.md

 ## Fails (Error Handling)

-All fails go to `app/service/default/FailService` file, so you can easily default fail files as wish.
+All fails go to `app/service/default/FailService` file, so you can edit easily default fail files as wish.

 ## Composer Support